kakfhk/tutorial/Reading Binary.md

-\## Binary is rather simple once you get the hang of it.
+## Binary is rather simple once you get the hang of it.

 You will need an ASCII Table in order to convert these binary codes into characters.
 I have attached one below.

-Essentially, with your 8 digits, the last one represents 2\^0, or 0
+Essentially, with your 8 digits, the last one represents 2^0, or 0

-The second to last digit represents 2\^1, or 2
+The second to last digit represents 2^1, or 2

-The third to last digit represents 2\^2, or 4
+The third to last digit represents 2^2, or 4

-The fourth to last digit represents 2\^3, or 8
+The fourth to last digit represents 2^3, or 8

-The fifth to digit represents 2\^4, or 16
+The fifth to digit represents 2^4, or 16

-The sixth digit represents 2\^5, or 32
+The sixth digit represents 2^5, or 32

-The seventh digit represents 2\^6, or 64
+The seventh digit represents 2^6, or 64

-The eighth digit, which is the first number on the left, represents 2\^7, or 128
+The eighth digit, which is the first number on the left, represents 2^7, or 128

-So, if the binary code is 01001010, you would see that the second to last, fourth to last, and 7th to last digit are \"on\"
+So, if the binary code is 01001010, you would see that the second to last, fourth to last, and 7th to last digit are "on"

 This means we will add their values together to find the code\'s ascii value.